TT-17-Super-Sweet-Org/backend/README.md

 ### To confirm the API is online...
 Send a GET request to the base URL.
 No headers or body is required for this test.
-Success will return status code 200.
+Success will return status code 200 and message.
 Failure will return error.
 ---
 ## 2️⃣ Endpoints Overview